MichalLytek/type-graphql/docs/installation.md

 ## Packages installation

-First, we have to install the main package, as well as [`graphql-js`](https://github.com/graphql/graphql-js) (and it's typings) which is a peer dependency of TypeGraphQL:
+First, we have to install the main package, as well as [`graphql-js`](https://github.com/graphql/graphql-js) which is a peer dependency of TypeGraphQL:

 ```sh
 npm i graphql type-graphql